 It is an established fact that both men and women lose muscle and experience increased body fat percentages as they age.
 Muscle mass makes us look slimmer, better toned, and allows us to perform better physically.
 Experts agree that the imbalance that leads to muscle loss begins around age 50, although some studies suggest it might start earlier.
 While it is important for middle-aged and older adults to stay active and eat properly to maintain muscle mass, it is also...Read More

 On behalf of myself and the MigreLief Team at Akeso Health Sciences, I would like to thank you for supporting Akeso’s goal of improving the quality of life for migraine sufferers worldwide.
 In part, because of your support we are reaching more men, women, and children whose lives are disrupted by this debilitating disorder.
 As a way of saying thank you, I would like to share, what I believe to be extremely valuable science that you and your loved ones...Read More

 Many of you have read about the health benefits of eating fish due to the levels of omega-3 fatty acids they contain.
-Benefits for heart, eye sight, and brain function are just a few of the areas reported in the scientific literature.
-Now, a study from Ohio State University, published in the journal Brain, Behavior and Immunity, reports that a part of our chromosomes (a cellular component that contain our genes) called the telomere may be protected when omega-3 oils...Read More
+Benefits for heart, eyesight, and brain function are just a few of the areas reported in the scientific literature.
+Now, a study from Ohio State University, published in the journal Brain, Behavior and Immunity, reports that a part of our chromosomes (a cellular component that contains our genes) called the telomere may be protected when omega-3 oils are...Read More

 Sign up for priority access to coupons, specials, health tips, product announcements and more!